mikaelj/ga-h97n-wifi-hackintosh/README.md

 #### AppleALC.kext

-- Digital and analog audio support starting from the OS installation
+- Digital and analog audio support from vit9696

 AppleALC.kext is a Lilu plugin and does nothing without Lilu.kext.